Undergraduate major: BA

 Direct Admission to Music Education

 The College of Education offers early admission into the K–12 music education TEP.
-First-year students who, upon graduation from high school, have a high school GPA of 3.00 or higher and have been accepted into a music studio are directly admitted into the K–12 music education TEP.
+First-year students who upon graduation from high school have a high school GPA of 3.00 or higher and have been accepted into a music studio are directly admitted into the K–12 music education TEP.
 This admission is conditional until the minimum admission requirements are complete.
 The requirements include admission to the School of Music, completion of an essay of 500 words or less on why the applicant wishes to be a music teacher, and completion of a 10-hour preadmission school field experience.

-Graduate and Postbaccalaureate Admission to the TEP
+Graduate and Nondegree Admission to the TEP

-Students with a previous bachelor's degree or more advanced degree may be admitted to a TEP as graduate or undergraduate students, and may have the option to pursue an additional undergraduate or graduate degree or to pursue the TEP as a nondegree student.
+Students with a previous bachelor's degree may be admitted to a TEP as graduate or undergraduate students, and may have the option to pursue an additional undergraduate or graduate degree or to pursue the TEP as a nondegree student.
 See the Department of Teaching and Learning for degree program options.
 Students must apply to the TEP through the web application, Tk20 (Watermark), and to the University of Iowa through the Office of Admissions.
 Application information is available from the Office of Student Services.
 Graduate applicants must be eligible for admission to the Graduate College, which requires a GPA of at least 3.00 in all previous college coursework.
 See the Graduate Admissions website.
 Undergraduate applicants must meet the general requirements for undergraduate admission to the University of Iowa; see the Undergraduate Admissions website.

 TEP Academic and Professional Standards